Laptop showing Mendola website

 Technical

-Building a highly flexible and complex application while maintaining a high degree of data and reporting compliance.
+Building a highly flexible and complex app while maintaining a high degree of data and reporting compliance.
 Competitor applications required users to run reports multiple times to triangulate a rough result.
 This rough result meant that some companies were over-monitoring and wasting money or under monitoring and exposing themselves to expensive EPA fines.

 Previous applications required users to update their application by installing updated disks which was a scaling nightmare.
 We needed to build a Rule Building Engine which would allow users to define rules relative to their local, state, and federal guidelines per their industry WHILE ensuring that the rules they created mapped to the application and created reproducible and reliable reports.